bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "We need this from an alchemist", he sniffed with some sort of determination, before he turned to the back of the workshop.

-"Are ye' sure you don't wa-" Yurgunn started before Adrex cut her of.
+"Are ye' sure ye' don't wa-" Yurgunn started before Adrex cut her of.

 "I don't have time, Yurgunn.
 I need to do this, and I don't have long to do it."